September Stepping Stones

+September can be quite a busy month what with fall planting, harvesting, seed collecting, and reseeding chores throughout the landscape.
+But at least it's cooler, and alot less windy.
 Fall is an ideal time to plant.
+There is plenty of time for even warm season plants to become established enough before winter.
 Take out the notes made during the summer on editing bed compositions.
 Make these adjustments.
 The home improvement centers (not the nurseries) start to fill with plants again, and many times their plant selection improves in the fall.
 With one exception.
 Be careful of the plant’s cold hardiness and tight, root bound plants.
 This is also the time for growers and nurseries to dump their stock before winter.
 Beware of Spanish lavenders, some grasses and non cold-hardy perennials.
 Yes, Amarillo is in Texas, but we’re still not Houston’s Zone 8 or 9.
-I wish the New York corporate heads knew that.
+I wish the New York corporate suits knew that.
+Plant buyer beware!

 Weeks One and Two

 Plan and Design

 When starting a new bed in a Bermudagrass or very weedy areas, now is the time to apply the second spraying of Roundup, or other glyphosate in hopes of killing Bermudagrass.
 The Bermudagrass and weeds need to be actively growing for the best kill.
 If it’s been dry, consider watering the area several days before spraying.
 However, this process is best started in August or even July.
 Normally I'm against the use of herbicides, however, the discriminate and limited use of them may be one's only option when ridding the area of such a pervasive plant.

 The first half of September is a good time to re-seed, or seed, cool season fescue turf, or cool season turf blends.